RogueWarrior34/HRManagementApp/README.md

 5. If you want to use the network module:-
    - First start the hrServer, use the command mentioned in hrserver\run.txt.
    - Then in pl directory, use the command mentioned in pl\run.txt.
    - Currently network module uses a proxy business layer.
-In future I plan to use my own NetFramework(currently a prototype) for this app.
+In future I plan to eliminate this extra step and use my own NetFramework(currently a prototype, will link the repo in near future) for this app.

+6. If you want to change client configuration, make changes to *pl/server.xml*.

+7. If you want to change server configuration, make changes to *hrserver/server.xml*.

+8. If you wish to change the PDF format, you will have to make changes in  *exportToPDF()* inside *DesignationModel.java* in *pl\src\main\java\com\rw\machines\hr\pl\model*.

 ## Example
 Suppose you have configured the application to use an SQL Database for data storage.
 You can use the GUI to: